smartbcity/ssm-php-sample/README.md

 ---

-The ssm-sample PHP script provides examples to interact with the SmartB blockchain using the REST API deployed on a node.
+The ssm-sample PHP script provides examples to interact with the SmartB blockchain.

-The sample focuses on interactions with state machine called "account" which managed the balance of tokens.
-It provides other more generic example that could be used to implement many other use cases.
+While offering a lot of examples, the use case focuses on basic interactions with an "account" state machine registering the balance of tokens.

-Getting started:
+The main interactions to focus on at first are:

-- creation of a new account
+- the creation of a new account
 - crediting an account
 - debiting an account
 - display of the current state of an account